-Your contractions and your baby's heart rate will continuously be monitored.
+Your contractions and your baby's heart rate will be monitored continuously.
 Instead of lying flat on your back, you might be asked to lie on your side and draw one of your knees toward your chest.

 Breast-feeding is encouraged for most women who have heart conditions, even those who take medication.
-Discuss any treatment adjustments you'll need to make with your health care provider ahead of time.
-Sometimes an alternative medication is recommended.
+Discuss possible treatment adjustments with your health care provider ahead of time.

 If you have a congenital heart problem that greatly increases your risk of endocarditis, your doctor will probably discuss the risk of mastitis while breast-feeding.
-These fairly common infections could pose a special risk in these situations.
+This fairly common infection could pose a special risk in your situation.
 Pumping and feeding breast milk might be recommended in some circumstances.

 - Regitz-Zagrosek V, et al. Management of cardiovascular diseases during pregnancy.
-Currents Problems in Cardiology.
+Current Problems in Cardiology.
 2014;39:85.